 How To Install Polka Dot Wall Decals

-I used these gold dot decals from Land of Nod, but I know you can also find similar ones on Etsy and they’d be easy to make with a Silhouette or a Cricut.
-I used three sets to cover about 75 sq feet of wall space, so it ended up costing $75.
-Your spacing will dictate how much they cover though.
+I used gold dot decals from Land of Nod, but you can find similar ones on Etsy.
+They’d also be easy to make yourself with a Silhouette or a Cricut, if you’re crafty.
+I had about 75 sq feet of wall space to cover, and with the spacing I chose, the decals came to $75.

 1. Determine Spacing

 To start, apply the first decal to the wall.
 Use a horizontal level to apply a second at a spacing you’re happy with.
 Mine were 20 cm apart.

 Next, measure the same distance directly down from the first and apply a third sticker.
 Add a fourth diagonally centered between the second and third.

 See the order the initial decals were applied in the image below.

 Once you’ve applied a few polka dot wall stickers, you can really make sure you’re happy with how they’ll look.
 To speed up the remaining installation, make a stencil.

 Use as large a sheet of paper as possible, and cut circular holes a couple of millimeters larger than your decals, accounting for the larger size in your spacing.
 (Please excuse the iPhone photos.)

 3. Use A Stencil to Apply the Remaining Wall Decals Quickly